AT YOUR HOME:

 WHAT TO DO WHEN YOU’RE RELEASED:

 • Write down what happened to you or ask someone to write it down for you.
-Include details like names and badge numbers of the ICE agents and anything that was said or done during the encounter.
+Include details like names and badge numbers of the agents and anything that was said or done during the encounter.

 • Discuss your encounter with an attorney.